Skip to main content

 Cadence Bank, Attn: Deposit Operations, P.O.
 Box 789, Tupelo, MS 38802

-When a Cadence Bank account holder passes away, the next step depends on how the accounts were set up.
-Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with Cadence Bank's Cadence Asset Management & Trust (1-888-797-7711) to access and distribute the funds.
+After a Cadence Bank account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact Cadence Bank's Cadence Asset Management & Trust at 1-888-797-7711 with the proper legal authority documents.

 Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting Cadence Bank.
 A certified death certificate is the primary document required to start any claim.